sl5net/autocivP/README.md

-## This project is in maintenance mode
+## AutoCiv plus some goodies

 But will be updated for the following cases:
 - Bug fixes
 - Compatibility with new 0 A.D. versions
 - Any reasonable pull request somebody might want to make

 Thanks to all the 0 A.D. players who found it useful.
 Nani :)